Nick (novel): Background

 Smith first read The Great Gatsby as a high school student, but he did not fully understand it at the time.
 In 2014, after living in Europe, Smith reread the novel for the first time in several years.
 He came to identify with its narrator Nick Carraway and was drawn to Carraway's sense of detachment.
 He felt emotionally compelled to write a prequel novel, despite the "literary weight" of doing so and the inevitable public reaction.
 Smith wrote the novel in 2014 and 2015, and did not once take into consideration any potential copyright issues.
 He wrote it in secret, telling neither his agent nor his editor.
 In 2015, ten months after Smith began writing the novel, he sent in a completed manuscript.
 Smith was promptly informed that he would be required to wait until 2021 to publish it due to the original work's existing copyright.
 The Great Gatsby's U.S. copyright expired on January 1, 2021, when all works published in 1925 entered the public domain in the United States.

 Reception

+Kirkus Reviews called Nick a "compelling character study."
+In his review for The New York Times, Ben Fountain called it an "exemplary novel" with a "classic American sound" and praised Smith's unique rendering of Nick Carraway.
+In her review for the New York Journal of Books, Claire Fullerton praised the book for developing Carraway's backstory with an "unvarnished depth of experience" and creating a "profound" impact and resonance.
+Fullerton also described the novel as being a watershed moment for Farris Smith as an author, explaining that with Nick his "clear, direct, and economic voice" would advance from an acquired taste to a wider readership that understands him as a "fearless writer who transcends literary limits", concluding, "Once you attune yourself to the rhythm of Farris Smith's voice, you'll follow him anywhere."
+In a favorable review for Town & Country, Sadie Stein wrote, "What used to seem a travesty—imposing one's own view on a classic work—now seems like an act of generosity."